 As of August of 2018, my husband and I have been attending Westside Unitarian Universalist Church, where I've been working with the Young Adult Group.
 I am a frequent contributor for pulpit supply with North Texas UU Congregations (NTUUC).
 I identify as a UU Christian and align myself with much of the work of the UU Christian Fellowship (UUCF).

 I am also certified to teach Our Whole Lives (OWL) for grades 7-12.

 While attending Westside Unitarian Universalist Church, I also completed 1.5 units of Clinical Pastoral Education at Baylor Scott & White All Saints Medical Center in Fort Worth.
-I am currently a Candidate for Ministry with the UUA, a member of the Unitarian Universalist Ministers Association, and currently seeking an active role as an Intern Minister with UU churches
+I am currently a Candidate for Ministry with the UUA, a member of the Unitarian Universalist Ministers Association, and the incoming Intern Minister at First Unitarian Church, Albuquerque NM (starting August 2021).

 Copyright © 2020 Matthew Pargeter-Villarreal, M. Div - All Rights Reserved.

 *Powered mostly by love and coffee.*